guiduck/metrobi/README.md

 I hope you enjoy exploring!

-## 🎮 About This Challenge Application
+## 🎮 About This Challenge Applicatio

 This is an interactive React application featuring 7 unique coding challenges that test different aspects of frontend engineering: